 - Being ordered to pay a fine

-Working with your nursing license defense attorney, you can provide the NOB with the information and documentation they need to process your complaint and help you fight the allegations threatening your license, your livelihood and your professional reputation.
+Working with an experienced nursing license defense attorney in Texas can provide the BON with the information and documentation they need to process your complaint and help you fight the allegations threatening your license, your livelihood and your professional reputation.

 Texas Nursing License Complaints for Prescription Medications FAQ

 You may have many unanswered questions about how the nursing license complaint process works, why allegations have been made against you, and what to expect next.

 With this in mind, we have answered some of the most commonly asked questions regarding Texas nursing license complaints for prescription medications below.
 If you have additional questions, they can be discussed during your confidential consultation.

 Am I Required to Report These Allegations to My Employer?

 No, you are not required to report a pending investigation or any allegations that have been made against you, according to the Texas Nursing Practice Act.
 Until the complaint has been processed, you have the right to continue working until final action is taken on your case.

 What Information Do I Have Access to When Under Investigation?